-Members may intervene briefly in someone else's 8. speech, but only if the Member who has the floor gives way.
-If the Member makes clear that they are not giving way, Members must resume their seats.
+8. You may intervene briefly in someone else's speech, but only if the Member who has the floor gives way.
+If the Member makes clear that they are not giving way, you must resume your seat.
 An intervention should relate directly to what has just been said and not be a short speech of its own.
-Particularly where there are time limits in operation, Members should be conscious of the impact of multiple interventions on the chances of others getting the opportunity to participate.
+Particularly where there are time limits in operation, you should be conscious of the impact of multiple interventions on the chances of others getting the opportunity to participate.
 It is a discourtesy to others to make an intervention shortly after arriving in the Chamber, and to leave again shortly afterwards.
-At the very least a Member must have been present for the whole of any speech that they seek to intervene in.
-Excessive interventions may prejudice the chances of being called to speak.
+At the very least you must have been present for the whole of any speech you intervene in.
+Excessive interventions may prejudice your chances of being called to speak.